MultiSafepay/docs/content/faq/general/ssl-certificate-update.md

 * Server communication

-The new certificates are already loaded to our merchant test platform and we would like to kindly ask you to submit a transaction request to one of the following test addresses:
+The new certificates are already loaded to our merchant test platform.
+If you want to validate whether your infrastructure can handle the renewed certificates, you can submit a transaction request to one of the following test addresses:

 https://testapi.multisafepay.com/ewx/  (for XML-api)
 https://testapi.multisafepay.com/v1/json/  (for JSON-api)